 Modularity – the quality of being composed of separate functionally-distinct parts/modules, which allows a modular system to easily scale and be modified with little issue.

 Modularity in games, whether we’re talking tabletop or digital, is a concept that is completely independent of any specifics of the game.
-The main goal of designing a game in a modular way is to allow the designers to change things or add new content and/or systems to it without the risk of those actions creating large-scale cascading changes in other areas of the game.
-A modular game, like modular software, can have its parts changed without ‘damaging’ the other systems and ultimately reduces the amount of testing that needs to be (re)done after changes, additions, or removals have been made.
+The main goal of designing a game in a modular way is to allow the designers to change or add new content/systems to the game, without the risk of those actions creating large-scale cascading changes in other areas of the game.
+A modular game, like modular software, can have its parts changed without ‘damaging’ the other systems, and ultimately reduces the amount of testing that needs to be (re)done after changes, additions, or removals have been made.

 There are two sides to each coin, and modularity is no exception.
 To go further into details about the why and the how, it helps to divide it into 2 distinct types: Separation of concerns and Optionality.

 Separation of concerns (SoC) is a concept borrowed from programming, but it’s general enough that it can be applied anywhere.
 Simply put, it states that each module should take care of one specific task.
 No more, no less.
 Modules can cooperate, but if that cooperation leads to overlap of concerns, they can be either consolidated into a single, larger module, or the overlapping concern can be cut out and put into a new, separate module.